-In wrestling with the challenge of creating affordable housing, Ridgefield now has the benefit of decades of experience and experiment.
-Through integrated land-use planning, transportation planning, and community design, Ridgefield continues to address housing needs for all socioeconomic levels.
+In wrestling with the challenge of creating affordable housing, there have been many swings and misses.
+The good news is that Ridgefield now has the benefit of decades of experience and experiment, leading to solutions that aim to meet the basic needs of all residents in a community, regardless of income or background, through integrated land-use planning, transportation planning, and community design.

+Ridgefield would be better served to come together as a community to address the housing challenges as an inclusive community, versus being subject to mandates imposed by the state.
 This affordable housing plan was drafted with the input of a cross-section of Ridgefield stakeholders.
 Our aim is to begin with a shared vision that will benefit the entire community.

-Main St. looking south, in the early 20th century (courtesy Ridgefield Historical Society)
+Main St. looking south, in the early 7 20th century (courtesy Ridgefield Historical Society)